EnzoIbarra/EnzoIbarra/README.md

 Backend: Node.js · Express · PostgreSQL · TypeORM · Nest.js
 Tools: Git · GitHub · Axios · Insomnia · Figma · ESLint · Prettier

+🧠 Additional Skills & Experience

+🇬🇧 English Proficiency
+Studied English Language & Literature for over a year at university.
+I recently completed an intermediate-level English course and have been living in the UK for 6 months, strengthening my communication skills in real contexts.
+While I don't hold an official certification, I operate comfortably in technical and professional environments, likely at a B1–B2 level.

+🧪 Testing & Code Quality
+Basic hands-on experience with Jest for unit testing in earlier projects.
+I understand core testing concepts and am gradually incorporating test coverage in my workflows to ensure reliability and prevent regressions.

+☁️ Deploy & Hosting
+Experienced with deploying full stack applications.
+• Used **Render** for full stack deployment (Nest.js + Next.js).
+• Previously used **Vercel** to host frontend projects like *Comercio Libre*.
+• Familiar with environment variables, build processes, and production configs.

+🧩 Soft Skills in Tech Contexts
+My 8+ years in production environments shaped a strong foundation in discipline, ownership, and team collaboration.
+In tech, I apply these values through:
+• Writing clean, maintainable code and documenting it for teammates.
+• Giving and receiving feedback during code reviews and pair programming.
+• Taking initiative and full ownership of features from planning to release.
+• Communicating progress and blockers clearly in remote settings.

 ✨ What I value
 🧠 Critical thinking & problem solving
 💻 Clean code & continuous improvement